TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ## **How to install the GUI** ##

 > **NOTE:** If you want to use the standalone app and install the supplied Matlab runtime version, it will ask you if you want to create a shortcut from the GUI to the Desktop.
 If you execute this shortcut, the GUI probably won't run !!
 This is because the execution folder of the application will be a temporary folder and not the downloaded GUI folder.
 Some required variables to start with will therefore not be found at the expected locations.
-Always start from the application file in the 'Neuromod_GUI' folder!
+Always start from the application file in the 'NeuroMod_GUI' folder!

 - The GUI is available as a standalone version, for which you don't need a valid Matlab license and just need to install a Matlab runtime version:
-  1. Download the Neuromod_Standalone folder.
+  1. Download the NeuroMod_Standalone folder.
 Install the Matlab runtime version by executing the file in the 'Matlab_Runtime_Install' folder.
-  2. Once installed, you can start the GUI from the folder 'Neuromod_GUI' by double clicking the 'Neuromod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
+  2. Once installed, you can start the GUI from the folder 'NeuroMod_GUI' by double clicking the 'NeuroMod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
 This partly depends on were you save the GUI files).

-- If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder structure, 'cd' into the directory within Matlab and launch the Neuromod_Toolbox_GUI.mlapp file.
+- If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder structure, 'cd' into the directory within Matlab and launch the NeuroMod_Toolbox_GUI.mlapp file.
 You have several options to launch the GUI:
-  1. Double-click the 'Neuromod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
+  1. Double-click the 'NeuroMod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
   2. Alternatively, use the MATLAB command window to navigate (cd) to the folder where you saved the files.
-Then, right-click the Neuromod_Toolbox_GUI.mlapp file in the current folder window and select "Run."
+Then, right-click the NeuroMod_Toolbox_GUI.mlapp file in the current folder window and select "Run."
   3. Finally, you can also launch the GUI by typing the following command into the MATLAB command window after navigating (cd) to the folder containing the GUI:

 ```matlab